 Antioxidants are chemicals that protect our cells from damage caused by free radicals.

 The Nopal Cactus is also full of antioxidants, so you’re less likely to recover from wear and tear if you have these cacti in your diet.

 A 2013 Study also found that the cactus can reduce oxidative stress.
 Antioxidants can also benefit everyone regardless of age and conditions they currently have.

 People with insulin resistance are prone to all kinds of diseases.
 Regulating blood sugar is difficult for some people as their gut doesn’t release insulin.

-Instead, they must ingest themselves with synthetic insulin made in a lab.
+Instead, they must ingest synthetic insulin made in a lab.

 One of these alternatives is eating a Nopal Cactus.
 A 2012 study states that you should take a nopal cactus, together with diabetes medications, so they can help regulate blood sugar.

 An enlarged prostate can be an uncomfortable problem for men, which can cause them to urinate more frequently.